 BER Program Manager

 Susan Hubbard, LBNL

-This work was conducted as part of the Genomes to Watershed Scientific Focus Area at Lawrence Berkeley National Laboratory and was supported by the U.S. Department of Energy (DOE) Subsurface Biogeochemical Research Program, DOE Office of Science, Office of Biological and Environmental Research, under Contract Number DE-ACO2-05CH11231.
+This work was conducted as part of the Genomes to Watershed Scientific Focus Area at Lawrence Berkeley National Laboratory, and was supported by the Subsurface Biogeochemical Research program of the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science, under Contract Number DE-ACO2-05CH11231.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Molecular Connections from Plants to Fungi to Ants

 Lipids transfer energy and serve as an inter-kingdom communication tool in leaf-cutter ants&rsqu [more...]